Pakistan Has Started Fencing Off Its Border With Afghanistan

 Meanwhile, Kabul had long accused Pakistan of offering safe haven for the Afghan Taliban and the allied Haqqani network.
 It's a charge with which Washington concurs, reports the WSJ.

-“Building a fence will not help solve the problem, but will only create more tension,” General Dawlat Waziri, a spokesperson of the Afghan ministry of defense told the WSJ.
+“Building a fence will not help solve the problem, but will only create more tension,” General Dawlat Waziri, a spokesperson of the Afghan Ministry of Defense, told the WSJ.
 “To counter terrorism, Pakistan needs to deny sanctuaries to terrorist groups, stop financing, training and helping them."

 [WSJ]